 c.1912 - Looking west on 5th toward the State Normal School.
 Thanks to Ken McIntyre for finding this one.

-c.
-1912? - A card looking north across Central Park.
+c.1912 - A card looking north across Central Park.
 Thanks to Ken McIntyre for finding it.
 The Auditorium Hotel is on the left.

 c.1913 - "Paris Grand Opera" signage seen atop the marquee as we look west on 5th.
-The building on the far right is the California Club, replaced in 1930 by the Title Guarantee Building.
+The building on the far right is the California Club.
 Thanks to Noirish Los Angeles contributor Handsome Stranger for finding the photo on eBay and posting it (along with some other nice vintage views) on his Noirish post #4301.

 c.1913 - A card looking north on Hill toward the tunnel.
 That's the California Club at the center of the image.
 The pointed tower of City Hall is over to the right on Broadway.
 Thanks to Ken McIntyre for finding this one.